-There is a great deal of science in Project Management Plans but there’s also a lot of art.
+You need to build project plans by using a lot of science and a touch of art.
 The art comes in deciding which processes, tools and techniques are best for each new project.
-The easy answer is to use the same Project Management Plan steps on every project.
-That approach buries small projects with paperwork, meetings and processes that don’t contribute to the odds of its success.
-On the other hand, it often leaves large strategic initiatives with insufficient project management and overly simplified techniques.
-You must use the right techniques and processes for your Project Management Plans to improve the project’s end results.
-In this article, I suggest the “right” steps for Project Management Plans on projects of various sizes.
-Project Plan Template Main Page
+The lazy way is to use the same Project Plan steps on every project.
+But that approach buries small projects with paperwork, meetings and processes that don’t contribute to the odds of its success.
+On the flip side, it often leaves large strategic initiatives with insufficient project management and overly simplified techniques.
+You have to use the right techniques and processes for your Project Plans to improve the project’s end results.
+In this article, I suggest the right steps for building a plan for projects of various sizes.

-Let’s look at specific Project Management Plans recommendations for projects of different sizes.
+Let’s look at specific Project Plans recommendations for projects of different sizes.

 - Tier #1 Small Projects: Done within one department for the manager who is your boss.
 The team members also report to that boss.